Float-Capital/float-subgraph-uncrashable/docs/docs/configuration.md

 Required fields:

-- `entityIdPrefixes` — An array of `networks` and `prefix`
+- `entityIdPrefixes` — An array of `networks` and `prefix`.
-- `networks` — An array of all networks that would correspond to the prefix
+- `networks` — An array of all networks that would correspond to the prefix.
-- `prefix` - A string appended to the start of any ID on that specific network
+- `prefix` - A string appended to the start of any ID on that specific network.
+This is useful to differentiate entities in a multi-chain application.

 Example of generated function for the Gravatar Entity ID as per the above configuration: